Top 5 Countries for expats to move to

 Comparing Singapore and Germany in the survey, both Germany and Singapore ranked well for the economic confidence expats had in both countries - taking second and third place for this respectively.
 The attractive Disposable Income these countries afforded the expats living there ranked in fifth place for Germany and sixth place in the survey overall.

-However where Germany really excels for expats was in terms of job security, taking first place in the survey for this indicator.
+However where moving to Germany really excels for expats was in terms of job security, taking first place in the survey for this indicator.
 Another appeal of living there is the work-life balance it grants you - Germany took fifth place in the survey globally, 18 places ahead of Singapore who took the 23rd spot.

 For anyone thinking Germany could be their next destination, advice from one expat surveyed was: